giangnguyen2412/training-interpretable-llms/README.md

 > The embedding is extracted at the last layer of the transformer.
 For example, with the context length of 1024, the embedding for the whole context is torch.Size([1, 1024, 768]).
 > So what I am doing is that I pool over 1024 tokens to get just one vector of torch.Size([1, 768]) that represents both (input prompt + output) and retrieve NNs based on this vector.
 > However, as the LLMs are not trained for any retrieval tasks, the embedding here is not meaningful for similarity retrieval (or at least not working well with cosine function).
-> Indeed, if using BLMs, and a sense vector having the concept of "toxic".
+> Indeed, if using [Backpack Language Models (BLMs)](https://arxiv.org/abs/2305.16765), and a sense vector having the concept of "toxic".
 We can leverage the sense vector to retrieve the training data NNs and remove them.
-> In this case, the sense vectors may have "cleaner" representations of "toxic" than the token embeddings.
+> In this case, the sense vectors may have better representations of "toxic" than the token embeddings.

 ## inference insights